scripterkiddd/plex-media-system/README.md

 | Url Base  | /transmission          |
 | Directory | /data/completed/movies |

-- Add Indexers under /settings/indexers.
-Jackett has instructions on the bottom of it's UI
+- Add Indexers to Jackett, then add them as "Torznab" indexes under SERVERIP:7878/settings/indexers.
+Jackett has instruction on the bottom of it's UI on what to add to radarr

 NOTE: When adding Movies, set the path to /movies/